All Products

 }

-The following sample code provides an example on how to configure a lifecycle rule based on the last access time to convert the storage classes of the objects in the examplebucket bucket:
+The following code provides an example of how to set a lifecycle rule for a bucket named `yourBucketName` to transition storage classes based on the last access time.

 package main